PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ...
 ```

-The Pod conditions you add must have names that meet the Kubernetes [label key format](/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).
+The Pod conditions you add must have names that meet the PlaidCloud [label key format](/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).

 ### Status for Pod readiness {#pod-readiness-status}